 Social, Emotional, and Academic Learning (SEAL) Tools: Infused throughout everything we do, including our curriculum demonstrating SEAL skills through interactive online modules and assessments.
 Our SEAL practices support the development of identity, agency, belonging, curiosity, and collaborative problem solving.

 College & Career Planning: Helping students explore a myriad of opportunities during and after high school, including college, technical training, and career exploration.

 Financial Education: Skill-based financial literacy taught through an evidence-based curriculum designed to foster entrepreneurship.

 Enrichment Experiences: Eye-opening experiences that enhance students’ curiosity, build leadership skills, and embolden their dreams.

 Mentorship: Volunteer mentors serve as another trusted role model, helping students navigate new experiences, empowering them to reach for their future goals.

 What is the Service Project?

-Together, we can make a difference in the lives of children and families around the world.
+Together, we can make a difference in the lives of children and families in the Denver area.
 The AAA thanks you for your donation to the Service Project!